Mouth-Watering Food Photography Lighting Tips

 Once you have the details of your lighting figured out, finding the perfect angle to shoot your food is the next step.
 The angle at which the light is hitting the subject can be extremely important in highlighting textures and colors or masking any flaws.

 One of the most common techniques in food photography is back lighting.
-Place your light source behind your food and the reflector to the front but still leaving enough room for you to photograph.
+Place your light source behind your food and the reflector in front while still leaving enough room for you to get in there and take photographs.
 The picture to the right is a perfect example of back lighting being used to enhance the complex textures of the food.
-Most importantly, it’s all about experimentation and finding the technique that’s right for you and makes your pictures look best.
+Most importantly, it’s all about experimentation and finding the technique that’s right for you.

 Don’t think we’ve forgotten about you smartphone users.
 As someone who likes to post a food pic to their Instagram every now and then, I know that some lighting conditions are not always conducive to like-worthy pictures.
 While the lighting tips above can also be applied to smartphone users, here are a few more that might help you out.